 Here are six of the best saddle pads for trail riding:

-- The contoured pads offer the highest level of protection comfort, range of motion, and wither relief, and this comes without a cutout over the wither.
+- The contoured pads shape offer the highest level of protection comfort, range of motion, and wither relief, and this comes without a cutout over the wither.

 - This saddle pad’s core materials enable your horse’s muscular system to rebound and rebuild very quickly, while it protects its back fully.